emile22/draft-stephan-green-use-cases/draft-stephan-green-use-cases.md

 These 2 cases distort energy dashboards and indicators such as Power Usage Effectiveness (PUE).

 ### GREEN WG Charter Specifics
+Unlike most of the WGs, the GREEN WG purpose sums the constraints of data networks and grid/off-grid networks, independantly of the location of the network domain in the architecture (aka edge, core...):
-include the grid network picture in the monitoring
+- include the grid network picture in networks operation

 ### The Need for Energy Efficiency
 // TODO.